atlassian/react-sweet-state/docs/basics/actions.md

 };
 ```

 Actions are functions that return another function.
-While you will responsible to call the "outer" function with the arguments that you please, the "inner" function (called thunk) is automatically called by **sweet-state** itself right after the "outer" one is invoked.
+While you will be responsible for calling the "outer" function with the arguments that you please, the "inner" function (called thunk) is automatically called by **sweet-state** itself right after the "outer" one is invoked.
 The thunk receives two arguments:

 - 1st. an object with `setState`, `getState`, `dispatch`
 - 2nd. an object containing the custom props defined on the `Container` [component type](../advanced/container.md).